ivomac/blackjack/Readme.md

 A Blackjack solver.
-The player's hand composition is considered, not only the total sum.
+The player's full hand composition is considered, not only the total sum.

 ### Parameters

 - Deck (default: standard single deck)
 - Blackjack amount (default: $B=21$)
-- Dealer's target (or lowest amount to stand on) (default: $T=17$)
+- Dealer's target (or lowest amount to stand on) (default: $T=17$).
 - Ace alternate extra value.
 Base value is 1. (default: 10)

-The dealer always stands on reaching soft score $T$.
+The dealer always stands on reaching soft target $T$.

 ### Todo

 - Add double down
-- Add surrender
 - Add split
 - Add option for dealer to peek for blackjack
-- Add option for dealer to hit at soft 17
+- Add option for dealer to hit when reaching soft target

 ### Blackjack solver - rough outline